The National Training School of Cookery: Objectives and operation

 The ′National′ had recurring financial problems, no patron had endowed it with a secure financial ‘cushion’ and every few years the problem of money resurfaced until it was finally forced to close in 1962.
 A letter to The Tablet in 1881 from the Chairman of the Executive Committee sets out what the ′National′ had achieved in the first 10 years of operation but the real purpose of the letter is an appeal for money.

 In 1879 Dickens's Dictionary of London gives the following description of this institution:

 20th century

 In 1931 the school became The National Training College of Domestic Science.

 Inadequately funded, it closed in 1962.
 Some of its assets were transferred to the Department of Nutrition at Queen Elizabeth College.

+Notable alumni

+Ann Fawcett Story who was trained here introduced the teaching of cookery and cookery teachers at the Fort Street Public School in Australia in 1889.

+Florence A. George, who earned a first-class diploma, went on to become cookery mistress of King Edward VI High School for Girls and authored four cookbooks.